pmcharrison/psynet-mirror/docs/installation/docker_installation/shared_installation.rst

 To check that everything is now running properly, you should try running an experiment.
 You can start by downloading one from the :ref:`Example experiments <example_experiments_introduction>` page.
-Follow the instructions in the repository to launch the experiment using Docker, or just try running the following command:
+Follow the instructions in the repository to launch the experiment using Docker, or just try running the following command in your system terminal:

 ::

     bash docker/psynet debug local

-Step 5 (Optional): Install editable PsyNet and Dallinger repositories
+Step 5 (Optional, MacOS/Linux only): Install editable PsyNet and Dallinger repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes it is useful to edit PsyNet and Dallinger source code as part of debugging an experiment.